DispatchMe/slate/source/index.html.md

 ## User Authentication

-<aside class="notice">Note that users can log in either using their **phone number**, in which case we will send a code to their phone to verify their identity, or using a combination of their **email** and **password**.
+<aside class="notice">Note that users can log in either using their <b>phone number</b>, in which case we will send a code to their phone to verify their identity, or using a combination of their <b>email</b> and <b>password</b>.
 As such, if you provide a phone number, it must be a valid mobile number for the user to be able to log in.</aside>

 ## User Attributes